India PM sending top diplomat to Pakistan in thawing of ties

 Modi called his Pakistani counterpart, Nawaz Sharif, early on Friday to wish his country luck in the World Cup cricket tournament beginning this weekend and to tell him that new Foreign Secretary Subrahmanyan Jaishankar will soon visit Islamabad as well as other regional capitals.

-India considers the whole of Kashmir an integral part of the country and its decision to halt the talks represented a stiffening of its stand on the 68-year-old dispute over the territory.
+India considers the whole of Kashmir as an integral part of the country and the decision by Modi's government to pull the plug on talks with Pakistan represented a stiffening of India's stand on the 68-year-old dispute over the territory.

-Pakistan criticised the decision to cancel the talks and there have since been calls, including from within India, for the two countries to remain engaged.
+Pakistan criticised the decision to cancel the talks and there have since been calls, including from within India, that the two countries must remain engaged.

+Sharif told Modi that he welcomed the proposed visit of the Indian envoy to Pakistan to discuss all issues of common interest, the Pakistani foreign office said in a statement.

 The neighbours have fought two wars over Kashmir since independence from Britain in 1947 and ties remain difficult since a 2008 attack on Mumbai by Pakistan-based gunmen.